Sunsama’s $10/month task management calendar cleans up your online productivity

 I can’t tell you the number of times I’ve heard friends lament how difficult it is to find a decent calendar app.
-The stock calendar apps are certainly serviceable but there’s so much that they can’t handle in terms of managing and prioritizing tasks.
+The stock calendar apps are certainly serviceable, but there’s so much that they can’t handle in terms of managing and prioritizing tasks.

 Sunsama, launching out of Y Combinator’s latest batch, is taking a crack at solving the calendar conundrum with a $10-per-month professionals-focused productivity planner.

 Co-founders Ashutosh Priyadarshy and Travis Meyer began with the idea that the relationship between task managers and calendars were a mess.
-Devotees to “get things done” to-do apps end up re-typing tasks they’ve been assigned to on project-based systems like Trello and Asana which just leads to a whole lot of confusion.
+Devotees to “get things done” to-do apps end up re-typing tasks they’ve been assigned on project-based systems like Trello and Asana, which just leads to a whole lot of confusion.
 Sunsama’s third-party integrations make it easy to drag these tasks into your to-do list every morning and keep things updated as your tasks evolve and priorities need to shift.

 The company takes some pretty clear design inspiration from existing enterprise apps.
-The influences from Google Calendar, Slack and Trello are pretty clear but the resulting interface all works together very thoughtfully with a drag-and-drop organizational flow that lets you import projects from linked services.
-It all makes for a very friendly, pretty system that can enable you to fly through the often cumbersome of populating your to-do list in the first place.
-The company currently supports integrations with Asana, Trello, Slack, Github, Gitlab, Jira and Todoist.
+The influences from Google Calendar, Slack and Trello are pretty clear, but the resulting interface all works together very thoughtfully with a drag-and-drop organizational flow that lets you import projects from linked services.
+It all makes for a very friendly, pretty system that can enable you to fly through the often cumbersome work of populating your to-do list in the first place.
+The company currently supports integrations with Asana, Trello, Slack, GitHub, GitLab, Jira and Todoist.

 While a lot of other task management apps rely on a freemium model or low annual subscription, Sunsama takes $10-per-month for their service.
 It’s definitely an expense, but the founders see apps like $30-per-month email service Superhuman as a sign that professionals are willing to drop some cash on a service that cleans up their digital life.

-The company wants to snag individual users but getting small teams onto the service could be their clearest route to wider adoption.
+The company wants to snag individual users, but getting small teams onto the service could be their clearest route to wider adoption.
 When your entire team is on Sunsama, you’re able to check out what other members of your channels have on deck when they’re working on a particular project.
 There’s the risk of getting lost in the fray of other necessary platforms on the company level, but the founders think the deep integrations will keep people turning to Sunsama when they want to see how a project is going.

 The startup seems to have taken more than a few on-boarding cues from Superhuman, which takes you off the waitlist only after they’ve gotten a chance to personally talk you through their service and see whether you’re a good fit.
 You can sign-up to request Sunsama access on their site now.